-The goal of task groups is to formulate advice about specific tasks or to prepare national meetings.
-Task groups which are active at this moment are 'Data Stewardship' and 'Pseudonymization and Key Files Management'.
+The purpose of task groups is to formulate advice about specific tasks or to prepare national meetings..

-Task groups are compiled on an ad-hoc basis per sub-problem or issue.
-For the composition of a task group, candidates are drawn from the pool of experts.
-These are supplemented with experts from the work field of advisory group members or experts from the pool.
+Task groups are compiled per submitted issue on an ad-hoc basis by the advisory group.
+For the composition of a task group, candidates are drawn from the pool of experts, in casu from those who react to the specific calls for participation.
+These experts are supplemented with experts from the work field of advisory group members or experts from the pool.
+Task groups may be supported by an external consultant.

 The task group members are motivated to work on a subject by a need to know, questions from their own institute and work environment or their daily work.
 The incentive here is: ‘this topic can also be applied in my own work environment’.